matthewpeterkort/KerasDeepFloorplan/README.md

   - Model Download Link
   - https://www.dropbox.com/scl/fo/1phah9bm81xists8kl17m/h?dl=0&rlkey=5wyddudw9eqsrzoapz2c9rmnq

-  Place the downloaded folders in the `keras_implementation` and ensure the code `FloorplanNet.py` is to be in the `Utils` folders.
+  Make a new file for the Dataset Folders and call it "dataset".
+Remove the jp file from the variables listed below.
+Have the Model files and the FloorplanNet.py in the same folder.
+House the Dataset and (Net and Models) inside the same directory.

 ## Required packages